 The goal of this work is to investigate FEX as a committor solver, understand its strengths and limitations, and identify routes for further improvements.
 The committor problem arising in applications is often high-dimensional.
 Furthermore, the phase space $\Omega$ of the underlying stochastic process is often unbounded, and hence the computational domain needs to be chosen by the user wisely.
 The sets $A$ and $B$ are often chosen to be balls, ellipsoids or potential energy sublevel sets surrounding two selected local minima of the potential energy.
 This choice always makes the computational domain nonconvex and the functional dependence of the solution on phase variables nontrivial.
 Therefore, the committor problem in high dimensions presents a challenge for FEX that is worthy of exploring.
 We emphasize, that the test problems in \cite{liang2022finite} all had exact solutions given by short formulas -- the fact that is not true for the committor problem.

 In this work, we adapt FEX approach to the committor problem, discuss its setup and implementation, and apply it to a number of test problems.
-The test problems include the double-well potential with hyperplane boundaries as in \cite{khoo2019solving,chen2023committor}, the double-well potential with sublevel sets boundaries, concentric spheres as in \cite{khoo2019solving}, and rugged Mueller's potential with as in \cite{khoo2019solving}.
+The test problems include the double-well potential with hyperplane boundaries as in \cite{khoo2019solving,chen2023committor}, the double-well potential with sublevel sets boundaries, concentric spheres as in \cite{khoo2019solving}, rugged Mueller's potential with as in \cite{khoo2019solving}, and butane.
 Our findings are the following. \begin{enumerate} \item On the benchmark test problems, FEX performs comparably or better than neural network-based solvers. \item Remarkably, FEX is capable of capturing the algebraic structure of the solution, i.e. identifying variables or combinations of variables on which the solution depends and does not depend.
 This allows for dimensional reduction and the use of traditional highly accurate methods such as Chebyshev spectral methods or finite element methods to find the solution with the desired precision.
 This ability is unique to FEX.
 The other high-dimensional committor solvers mentioned in Section \ref{sec:priorwork} do not have it. \end{enumerate}

 The rest of the paper is organized as follows.
 The FEX algorithm is detailed in Section~\ref{sec:proposed_method}.
 The applications of FEX to four benchmark test problems are presented in Section~\ref{sec:numericalexp}.
 The conclusion is formulated in Section~\ref{sec:summary}.
-Additional numerical details are found in Appendices.
+Additional numerical details are found in Supplementary Information.